TheLazyDutchman/kitsune/README.md

 # KITSUNE UI

-> [!disclaimer]
+> ## ❗ disclaimer
 >
-> This is just a proof of concept for now, and it is by no meant to be used yet.
+> This is just a proof of concept for now, and it is by no means meant to be used yet.

 This is a retained mode User Interface library.